 Fossil Creek is one of Arizona's natural wonders.
 Federally designated as a "Wild and Scenic" River, this spring-fed creek flows at an impressive rate of over 20,000 gallons per minute.
-The water is heavily laden with calcium and other minerals, giving the it an unbelievable turquoise color, and also creating travertine pools and formations along its banks.
-The springs are technically "hot springs" where the water that feeds the creek emerges at a constant 70 degrees year-round.
-Depending on the season however, the water may be cooler or warmer by the time it reaches the waterfall at the terminus of this trail.
+The water is heavily laden with calcium and other minerals, giving it an unbelievable turquoise color, and also creating travertine pools and formations along its banks.
+The springs are technically "hot springs," where the water that feeds the creek emerges at a constant 70 degrees year-round.
+Depending on the season, the water may be cooler or warmer by the time it reaches the waterfall at the terminus of the trail.

-This is an easy hike, and even people unaccustomed to hiking in the desert should be able to manage this trail if properly prepared.
+This hike is not strenuous, and even people unaccustomed to hiking in the desert should be able to manage this trail if adequately prepared.
 The trail is well-marked and easy to follow.
 There are many areas where the trail crosses jagged travertine rock deposits.
 Hiking this trail in open-toed sandals or flip-flops is not recommended except for those experienced in doing so.
 If you plan on wading or swimming, bring suitable water shoes.
 The wet rocks along the creek and around the waterfall can be very slippery, even with appropriate footwear.
 Despite being creekside, it can be over 100 degrees in the summer.
 Bring ample drinking water to stay hydrated.
 There is no trash service.
 Plan to carry out anything that you bring in with you.

 The trail immediately drops off the road and down to the valley bottom.
 You can hear the creek flowing, but it will be a few minutes of hiking before you see any water.
-There are easy access points to the creek all along the trail, but to get to the waterfall quickest, stay on the trail and head upstream.
-The hike is often shaded by large Sycamore and Cottonwood trees, but ample sun shines through as well.
-There are some smaller falls you will pass along the way, but you'll know when you get to the main event.
-The trail dead-ends at a rocky "cliff" which the waterfall flows over.
+There are easy access points to the stream all along the trail, but to get to the waterfall quickest, stay on the path and head upstream.
+Large Sycamore and Cottonwood trees often shade the hike, but ample sun shines through as well.
+There are some smaller falls you will pass along the way.
+You'll know when you get to the main event, the trail dead-ends at a rocky "cliff," which the waterfall flows over.

 Rules to Know!

 There is NO CAMPING along the Waterfall Trail.
 Ever.
 There are NO FIRES allowed.
 Ever!
 There are a couple of portable toilets at the trailhead, but no facilities near the waterfall.
-Solid waste is not permitted within 100 feet from the creek, and even so must be buried at least 6" deep!
+Solid waste within 100 feet from the creek is not permitted, and even so, must be buried at least 6" deep!
 You are in a canyon, and getting 100-feet away is difficult.
 Be prepared.
 Bring a shovel.
-Toilet paper must be carried out with you!
+You must carry toilet paper out with you!
 Bring a ziplock bag for this purpose!
 There is no trash service.
 Carry any beverage containers, food wrappers, etc. back out with you.
 NO GLASS!
 Accidents happen.
 Broken glass lasts for years and is nearly impossible to pick up.
-Leave it home!
+Leave it at home!
 Nobody wants to hike or swim surrounded by toilet paper, trash, and glass.
-Please do your part!! - Sep 11 2012 chumleyOne-Way Notice:
+Please do your part!!